oceansize/cv/README.md

 ###### Feedback from Makers Academy:

 "You single-handedly coach large cohorts.
 You do a wonderful job of caring for students, making them feel held and able to learn without fear.
-Your help as I've learnt to coach at Makers has made me a much better coach." ~ [Mary Rose Cook (Coach)](https://maryrosecook.com/)
+Your help as I've learnt to coach at Makers, has made me a much better coach." ~ [Mary Rose Cook (Coach)](https://maryrosecook.com/)

 ## Education